 The Chicago Riverwalk is one of the best spots in Chicago for boat and people watching.
 There are also restaurants, bars, shops and spots to sit and relax along the way.
-You can also hop on a water taxi here.
+You can also hop on a water taxi here on the weekends.

 Where: Along the south bank of the Chicago River in downtown Chicago from Lake Michigan to west of Franklin Street.
 You can see a map of attractions on the Riverwalk here.

 Hours: Open daily from 6 a.m. to 11 p.m.

 Looking for a unique thing to do at night?
 Check out Art on theMART, the largest permanent digital art projection in the world, projecting contemporary artwork across the 2.5-acre river-façade of theMART.
 Free 30-minute program of projections are shown nightly at 9 pm and 9:30 pm.
 Spectators can watch the show from the jetty section of the Chicago Riverwalk on Wacker Drive between Wells Street and Franklin Street.